We Tested 11 Family Archive Apps

 Is this review biased since Memory Murals is your product?

-Can I use multiple services together?
+Can I use multiple family archive services together?

 What if the person I want to record isn't tech-savvy?